Skip to main content

 WRITING:

-Bella Harris is also an author of Children's/YA Fiction and freelance writer.
+She is also an author of Children's/YA Fiction and freelance writer.
 She received Honorable Mentions in the 77th Annual Writer’s Digest Writing Competition in the Children’s/Young Adult Fiction category, 78th Annual Writer’s Digest Writing Competition for poetry, an Editor’s Choice Award for outstanding artistry by a poet, and was selected as one of fourteen applicants to attend author, Simon Van Booy’s writing workshop.
-Her creative works have appeared in her own weekly editorial column for gadflydreams.com, pocketchange.become.com, Bedtime Stories, Mississippi Crow Magazine (four issues), Network Magazine (two issues), Cornerstone Newspaper (Fashion Columnist), PaperDolls Magazine (three issues), Estella’s Revenge, and other print and online media.
+Her creative works have appeared in Beautiful Bizarre Magazine (website and quartley print publication), gadflydreams.com, pocketchange.become.com, Bedtime Stories, Mississippi Crow Magazine (four issues), Network Magazine (two issues), Cornerstone Newspaper (Fashion Columnist), PaperDolls Magazine (three issues), Estella’s Revenge, and other print and digital media.

 ADDITIONAL PRESS/PUBLICATIONS: